Home

 Mellotrons used:

-Motorpsycho have presented me with a conundrum: some years ago, one of my contacts forwarded an e-mail from the band, saying, "We do not own our own Mellotron... what we have used, and still use for gigs, is samples of the strings (two versions), flutes, cellos, brass and choir from a M400, recorded onto a DAT by a friend and put unaltered into an Akai sampler..." (my italics).
+Motorpsycho have presented me with a conundrum: some years ago, one of my contacts forwarded an e-mail from the band, saying, "We do not own our own Mellotron... what we have used and still use for gigs, is samples of the strings (two versions), flutes, cellos, brass and choir from a M400, recorded onto a DAT by a friend and put unaltered into an Akai sampler..." (my italics).
 However, I've recently been told that the band's Bent Sæther has made reference to 'using Mellotrons in the past'.
 So how much of their Mellotron use is genuine?
 I'm having to make educated guesses on most of these and there's no guarantee I'm right about any of them; the only absolute confirmation is 2010's Heavy Metal Fruit.
 Maybe, one day, someone from the band will give me the full low-down...
+Who are Motorpsycho, anyway?
+One of the most unique rock bands around, it would seem, although their appeal is still discouragingly selective, probably not helped by their frequent side-steps into other musical areas.
+Although they're quoted as beginning as a full-on metal outfit in late '89, even their first demo, Maiden Voyage, is more interesting than that sounds, their first release 'proper', Lobotomizer, being an interesting and varied selection of eclectic hard rock songs as they used to be, without all that one-dimensional '80s metal tedium that we've had to put up with for so long.

 '96's Blissard proved that the band could edit their outpourings of ideas down to a normal-length album, or it's possible (although unlikely, going by previous form) that they only had that much material.
 Once again, a wide range of styles was covered, from the almost 'alt.rock' of Manmower through the acoustic Fools Gold, to the epic hard rock of S.T.G.
 (Sonic Teenage Guinevere).
-'Tron on two tracks, from Morten F(agervik), with some background flutes towards the end of Greener and an upfront string part on Manmower.
-Said track also gave their next EP its title, which can almost be seen as a microcosm of the band's career, covering several bases in only five tracks, including a killer cover of The Who's Heaven + Hell.
+Mellotron on two tracks, from Morten F(agervik), with background flutes towards the end of Greener and an upfront string part on Manmower.
+Said track also gave their next EP its title, almost a microcosm of the band's career, covering several bases in only five tracks, including a killer cover of The Who's Heaven + Hell.
 Aside from the title track, there are more strings on 7th Dream, this time from Bent.

 By 1998's Trust Us, Motorpsycho had become pretty reliable at sticking out another lengthy, eclectic, psychedelic hard rock album, pushing all the right buttons.
-Highlights included The Ocean In Her Eye and Radiance Frequency, but, amazingly for an 80-minute+ album, no stinkers.
-'Tron on several tracks, with faint cellos and strings on Vortexsurfer from Bent and Hans Magnus "Snah" Ryan and background flutes on EP lead track Hey, Jane (Snah again), but the strings on Evernine (Snah), Mantrick Muffin Stomp (Bent) and the really major part on Radiance Frequency (drummer Håkon "Geb" Gebhardt) are all pretty full-on.
+Highlights included The Ocean In Her Eye and Radiance Frequency, but, amazingly for an eighty-minute-plus album, no stinkers.
+Mellotron on several tracks, faint cellos and strings on Vortexsurfer from Bent and Hans Magnus "Snah" Ryan and background flutes on EP lead track Hey, Jane (Snah again), but the strings on Evernine (Snah), Mantrick Muffin Stomp (Bent) and the really major part on Radiance Frequency (drummer Håkon "Geb" Gebhardt) are all pretty full-on.
 The Hey, Jane EP, apart from its title track, contains a reworking of the album's Mantrick Muffin Stomp, Mellow Muffin Stomp, the gentle Celestine, the jazzy Valis and one other Mellotron track, the slow, psychedelic The Ballad Of Pat & Put, with background flutes from Fagervik.

 As far as I can work out, the band started using samples after this (I could be so wrong about all of this), until 2010; reviews of probable sample efforts below.

-Moving on a decade plus and Motorpsycho's latest, the Blue Öyster Cult-referencing Heavy Metal Fruit (whadd'ya mean, you didn't know that?) carries on the good work, combining intricate heavy rock with intelligent jamming, best heard on opener Starhammer and twenty-minute, four-part closer Gullible's Travails (ho ho).
+Moving on a decade plus and the Blue Öyster Cult-referencing Heavy Metal Fruit (whadd'ya mean, you didn't know that?) carries on the good work, combining intricate heavy rock with intelligent jamming, best heard on opener Starhammer and twenty-minute, four-part closer Gullible's Travails (ho ho).
 The band used Kåre (Christoffer) Vestrheim (Gluecifer, Morten Harket)'s M400, seemingly played by its owner, with a major string part on Starhammer, complete with pitchbends, more strings (although the brass appears to be real) on X-3, possible strings and definite flutes on The Bomb-Proof Roll And Beyond and strings and flutes throughout Gullible's Travails.
 All in all, another great Motorpsycho album, easily matching the standards set by 2008's Mellotron-free Little Lucid Moments.

 samples